 Bottom-up communication is also an absolute goldmine for innovation.
 Fresh perspectives and diverse opinions often lead to breakthrough ideas – the next change in strategy or product innovation could emerge from a casual conversation or feedback session.

 In practice, bottom-up communication takes many forms.
 Suggestion boxes, both physical and digital, are a classic example – they provide an avenue for employees to share ideas or concerns anonymously.
 Employee feedback surveys offer structured insights into various aspects of the workplace, from work conditions to management effectiveness.
-Town hall meetings, on the other hand, create an interactive platform where employees and leaders can engage in direct dialogue, discussing achievements, challenges, and future plans.
+Town hall meetings create an interactive platform where employees and leaders can engage in direct dialogue, discussing achievements, challenges, and future plans.
+An internal communication intranet strengthens these efforts by centralizing feedback, documenting responses, and showing employees what action was taken—closing the loop instead of letting input disappear.

-Don’t brush bottom-up communication as a trend – it should be a necessity in the modern workplace.
+Don’t brush bottom-up communication off as a trend – it should be a necessity in the modern workplace.
 As organizations strive for adaptability and innovation, embracing this form of communication ensures that they tap into the collective wisdom of their most valuable asset: their people.
+When employees see their ideas lead to visible change, trust grows—and so does performance.

 3. Horizontal Communication (employee-to-employee)